 Represented a financial and business information provider in connection with allegations by a competitor of claims of fraud, unfair competition, false advertising, and corporate espionage.

-Represented of a Fortune 100 company in connection with a whistleblower action alleging age discrimination, securities fraud, and violation of the Sarbanes-Oxley Act.
+Represented a Fortune 100 company in connection with a whistleblower action alleging age discrimination, securities fraud, and violation of the Sarbanes-Oxley Act.

 Representation of civil liberties organizations in First Amendment challenge to donor disclosure laws targeting 501(c)(3)s and 501(c)(4)s.

 Obtained asylum following an individual merits hearing for an artist who fled Haiti on account of threats and political persecution.